-However, when patients are ventilated with a bag or mask or consume carbonated beverages or antacids, this can cause a false positive result, but generally indicates the true result after 6 breaths.
+However, when patients are ventilated with a bag or mask or consume carbonated beverages or antacids, this can cause a false positive result but generally indicates the actual impact after six breaths.

 During cardiac arrest, which leads to a decrease in pulmonary-tissue carbon dioxide transport, capnography can show correct and incorrect intubation (false negative).